robertocasadei/robertocasadei.github.io/_pages/thesis-proposals.md

 - *Integration of ScaFi and the ARGoS Robot Simulator*
 - *Graphical application monitoring and debugging* -- with links to Model@Runtime
+- *Investigations on aspects related to "collective intelligence"*
+- *Investigations on non-conventional programming paradigms*

 ## Past co-supervised theses